Abhi55y-Soft/IPL-DataProject-I/README.md

 - matchesWonPerTeamPerYear.json file contains the number of matches won by each team in each Year.
 - extraRunPerTeamIn2016.json file contains the number of extra runs conceded by each team in year 2016.
 - topEconomicalBowlersIn2015.json file contains top Economical Bowlers by the formula (total number of runs conceded by bowler / total number of overs bowl by bowler) in year 2015.

+For the Higher Order Function implementation in ipl.js functions checkout higherOrderFunction branch